Cluster Jobs#

 Multi-node jobs#

-Jobs that run on multiple nodes are also supported by the job queue.
+Jobs that run on multiple nodes are also supported.

 First, create a cluster.yaml